Indonesia’s Travelio raises $18M to help tenants rent apartments – TechCrunch

 Typically, it would cost a little more than $350 for someone to rent an apartment for a month from Travelio.
 In Indonesia, currently those looking for an apartment from property dealers and individual owners have to make a down payment of 20% and pay an advanced security deposit for more than a year.
 Through its pricing structure, Travelio is attempting to address this issue as well.

-A number of startups including RedDoorz, Oyo, and Airbnb operate in Indonesia, but because they are focused on providing rooms for a day or two like hotels, this differentiates them from Tavelio.
-Suriadjaja said Airbnb, which lists properties of Tavelio, is more of a partner than a competitor.
+A number of startups including RedDoorz, Oyo, and Airbnb operate in Indonesia, but because they are focused on providing rooms for a day or two like hotels, this differentiates them from Travelio.
+Suriadjaja said Airbnb, which lists properties of Travelio, is more of a partner than a competitor.
 “Our competitors are property dealers,” she said.

-In addition to offering these fully furnished apartments on rents, Tavelio also takes care of house cleaning and maintenance of these properties..
+In addition to offering these fully furnished apartments on rents, Travelio also takes care of house cleaning and maintenance of these properties.
 “In the coming months, we will work on expanding the services we offer,” she said.
 Some of the services it is exploring include interior design, daily necessities, financing, payments and other logistic-related offerings.

 The startup aims to have 20,000 apartments on its platform in one year.
 “With Indonesia’s rising middle class population, Travelio is well-positioned to serve the growing demand for temporary housing, urbanization and affordable living options,” the startup said.